NaveenKaliannan/guide-to-good-software/DevOps/Kubernetes.md

 # Architecture of Kubernetes
 ******************************
-* **Nodes** Nodes are the physical or virtual machines where the containers will be launched.
-Each worker node runs a kubelet, which is the agent responsible for interacting with the Kubernetes master components.
-* **Cluster** A Kubernetes cluster is a set of nodes that run containerized applications.
-The cluster is managed by the Kubernetes master components.
 * **Master** node is a node where Kubernetes installed and it mangaes the cluster, which contains set of nodes.
 The master server contain kube-apiserver that makes them master.
 It conatins the etcd, controller, scheduler as well.
 * when K8s is installed, we are installing the following components: **API server, etcd, kubelet, container runtime, controller, scheduler**
 * **API server** The API server is the front-end for the Kubernetes control plane.
 It exposes the Kubernetes API, which allows users, management devices, and the cluster's internal components to interact with the cluster.